-If the source MAC address matches a MAC address-to-VLAN entry maintained by the device, the device dynamically learns the source MAC address and assigns the receiving port to the corresponding VLAN.
+If the source MAC address matches a MAC address-to-VLAN entry whose mask is all Fs maintained by the device, the device dynamically learns the source MAC address and assigns the receiving port to the corresponding VLAN.
 Then, subsequent packets with this source MAC address can be directly forwarded through the port.

-If the MAC address does not match any MAC address-to-VLAN entry, the device will not dynamically learn the MAC address and assign the receiving port to the corresponding VLAN.
+If the MAC address does not match any MAC address-to-VLAN entry or matches only a MAC address-to-VLAN entry whose mask is not all Fs, the device will not dynamically learn the MAC address and assign the receiving port to the corresponding VLAN.
+Only the HP 5500 El switch supports a MAC address-to-VLAN entry whose mask is not all Fs.